alan-turing-institute/data-safe-haven-team/WaysofWork.md

 # onBOARDing document: Issues, Milestones and Projects for the DSH team
 V: Beta
-This document lays out how to create and use this repo and associated project board for the tracking and orgnaisation of work relating to DSH project, attending to its multi-repository nature.
+This document lays out how to create and use this repo and associated project board for the tracking and organisation of work relating to DSH project, attending to its multi-repository nature.

-The proposed structure responds to an ask from the project team to increase communicaiton, organizaitona and collaboration with the least possible ammount of meeting time or fixed synchronous co-working time.
+The proposed structure responds to an ask from the project team to increase communicaiton, organizaiton and collaboration with the least possible ammount of meeting time or fixed synchronous co-working time.

 This is a first proposal so please do propose changes via PR.